passport/todos-express-webauthn/README.md

 When a user first arrives at this app, they are prompted to sign in.
-To sign in, the [Web Authentication](https://www.w3.org/TR/webauthn-2/) API is used to verify the user's identity using a security key.
+To sign in, the [Web Authentication](https://www.w3.org/TR/webauthn-2/) API is used to prompt the user for their passkey or security key.
 Once authenticated, a login session is established and maintained between the server and the user's browser with a cookie.